 The FICCI Publishing Awards were instituted in 2017 to reward the talent, initiative, entrepreneurial zeal and untiring efforts of publishers and authors.

-Read interviews of Indian authors who have won some of the most prestigious author awards in India and abroad.
+Read interviews of Indian authors who have won some of India’s most prestigious author awards in India and abroad.

 - Chitra Divakaruni: Won the Best American Short Stories, The O’Henry Prize Stories, and two Pushcart Prize Anthologies